SHABIN-K/Studydrive/README.md

 ````
 ## Contributing 🤝
    We welcome contributions from the community.
 Please fork the repository and submit pull requests.
+   **Make sure to see [contributing.md](https://github.com/SHABIN-K/studydrive/blob/main/CONTRIBUTING.md) for instructions on contributing to the project!**

 ## Support 💬
 Join Our [Telegram Group](https://www.telegram.dog/codexbotzsupport) For Support/Assistance And Our [Channel](https://www.telegram.dog/codexbotz) For Updates.